How do you measure impact?

 In the online interface, reporters choose from 12 kinds of impact for their work—such as policy change, major citation, and government investigation—, add specific details, and track how their stories change over time.
 Editors can quickly see how their reporters are doing, as well as pull out information for columns, award applications, and performance reviews.

-The project started through a conversation between Executive Editor Traci Bauer and Digital Director Anjanette Delgado in January of 2015.
+Digital Director Anjanette Delgado started the project in late 2015 with the belief that investigative journalism needed to be measured by more than just page views.
+Executive Editor Traci Bauer agreed.
 “If we become a slave to those metrics at the expense of not knowing about impact, we’re going to wake up one day and be very regretful as an industry,” Bauer tells CJR.
 “When I said, [impact is] impossible to measure, Anjanette had this look on her face like, maybe that’s not so impossible.”

-In September, the first version of the Impact Tracker started as a Google Form, a free online survey and information collection tool.
-“We started out that way because it had a low barrier to entry and you can experiment,” says Delgado, who also did extensive research on impact tracking and what was already being done at nonprofits and organizations like ProPublica and The Center for Investigative Reporting.
+In December, the first version of the Impact Tracker started as a Google Form, a free online survey and information collection tool.“We started out that way because it had a low barrier to entry and you can experiment,” says Delgado, who also did extensive research on impact tracking and what was already being done at nonprofits and organizations like ProPublica and The Center for Investigative Reporting.

 The newsroom’s seven-person investigative team was the test group for this first version of Impact Tracker.
 “We wanted reporters to do this because they can connect the dots and say ‘I know this happened,’” Delgado said.